vernonk/patternguide/README.md

 * Latest io.js or Node.js
 * `npm install` (depending on your location/proxy/"situation" you may need sudo)

+## Pattern Library Deconstruction

+PatternGuide gives you the ability to generate a living style guide and reusable component library.
+These components can be used to create reusable layouts, and those layouts used to create fully built HTML pages.

+### But how?

+Understanding how everything comes together can take some time, but understanding **how to use the tool** should be mostly painless and hopefully will introduce new gains in efficiency which result in more time for you to focus on moving the web, your team, yourself, and your organization forward.
+Let's take some time to look at the individual parts and responsibilities.

+### The Building Blocks

+1. Elements
+1. Modules
+1. Patterns
+1. Layouts
+1. Pages

+You may be asking, _"What about the content?"_ Don't worry.
+It's in there, just spread between all of the various pieces.
+As the final pages come together, the various bits of structured and strategically sound content will be ready, not only for the page it is on but for sharing across other pages as well.

+#### Elements

+Elements are the core, fundamental part that everything originates from.
+When we speak of elements, we're talking about colors, fonts, form standards, etc. These elemental rules and definitions will be used to construct our modules.

+* Source Location: `src/elements`

+#### Modules

+Modules are the "thing" - or "widget" that elements combine to create.
+A simple example of a module may be a search form.
+In a search form, you'll have the text input, your form button, perhaps an icon.
+Multiple elements that come together to create our module.

+* Source Location: `src/modules`

+#### Patterns

+Patterns are defined when we take a collection of modules to form something.
+Using the search module from our example above, let's say with our search module, we also have a navigation module, and a social module.
+We can take that shared, similar grouping of modules and bring them together to create a pattern.
+Both modules and patterns can be used in our reusable layouts.

+* Source Location: `src/patterns`

+#### Layouts

+Layouts are reusuable collections of patterns and modules that form an overall page layout.
+These reusable page layouts will determine what types of editable content sections will be available for content strategists, your clients, or you to use to manage the bits of content on the fully built HTML pages.

+* Source Location: `src/layouts`

+#### Pages

+Pages are the culmination of all the pieces beforehand.
+Pages are the rendered HTML of the collection of various elements, modules, patterns, layouts and content structures.

+* Source Location: `src/pages`

+---

 ## Reverse Proxy Debugging & Prototyping

 Proxy debugging and development is an extremely powerful piece in your arsenal when you being using it correctly.
 By reverse proxying assets,